dherault/serverless-offline/README.md

 ## The `process.env.IS_OFFLINE` variable

-Will be `"true"` in your handlers and thourough the plugin.
+Will be `"true"` in your handlers and thorough the plugin.

 ## Token authorizers